keichan34/auto-streaming-stt/README.md

 # auto-streaming-stt

-Raspberry Pi appliance to automatically stream audio to a speech-to-text service
+Raspberry Pi appliance to automatically stream audio to a speech-to-text service, with a live-updating browser user interface.

 ## Installation